The ABCs of ACA, Part 1: Form 1095-A will help taxpayers spell out their insurance coverage

 Form 1095-A: Marketplace Insurance Statement

-In January of 2015, federal and state health insurance marketplaces started issuing Form 1095-A to people who had marketplace insurance coverage in 2014.
-These people were required to use the information from Form 1095-A on their 2014 returns if they received advance payments of the premium tax credit (APTC) to help pay for coverage.
+Federal and state health insurance marketplaces started issuing Form 1095-A to people who had marketplace insurance coverage in the prior year.
+These individuals were required to use the information from Form 1095-A on their returns if they received advance payments of the premium tax credit (APTC) to help pay for coverage.
 The government sends APTC directly to insurance companies on behalf of eligible taxpayers, to cover some or all of the taxpayers’ monthly premiums.

 Form 1095-A reports marketplace coverage